zostay/RakuWAPI/README.md

 ### 3.10 HTTP/2 Push Promises

-When `p6w.protocol` is "http" and the `SERVER_PROTOCOL` is "HTTP/2", servers SHOULD support the HTTP/2 push promises extension.
+When the `SERVER_PROTOCOL` is "HTTP/2", servers SHOULD support the HTTP/2 push promises extension.
 However, applications SHOULD check to make sure that the `p6wx.h2.push-promise` variable is set before using this extension.

 This extension is implemented by providing a variable named `p6wx.h2.push-promise`.
 When provided, this MUST be a [Supplier](http://doc.perl6.org/type/Supplier).